haavamoa/xaml-code-experiences/xaml.experiences/architecture/communication/Readme.md

 A fairly large project can very fast turn into a big pile of spaghetti if one does not agree on a common way of doing it.

-One of the most important aspects for me is that they way they communicate should be loosely coupled.
+One of the most important aspects for me is that the way they communicate should be loosely coupled.
 This is because it can very fast become a circular dependency hell!
 Loosely coupled communication can be achieved in different ways.

 In this category I want to highlight the different ways I, together with my teams, have been doing it.